-Hope, Happiness, And Social Connection: Hidden Benefits Of Regular Exercise
+Hope, Happiness And Social Connection: Hidden Benefits Of Regular Exercise

 1) Activate pleasure

-During exercise, McGonigal explains, our brains release neurotransmitters — in particular dopamine and endocannabinoids — that can generate a natural high similar to that of cannabis, or marijuana.
+During exercise, McGonigal explains, our brains release neurotransmitters, in particular dopamine and endocannabinoids, that can generate a natural high similar to that of cannabis, or marijuana.

 "Many of the effects of cannabis are consistent with descriptions of exercise-induced highs, including the sudden disappearance of worries or stress, a reduction in pain, the slowing of time and a heightening of the senses," she writes.

-And while exercise activates the same channels of the brain's reward system that addictive drugs do, she explains that it does so "in a way that has the complete opposite effect on your capacity to enjoy life."
+And while exercise activates the same channels of the brain's reward system that addictive drugs do, she explains, it does so "in a way that has the complete opposite effect on your capacity to enjoy life."

-Exactly how it all works, isn't fully understood.
+Exactly how it all works isn't fully understood.

 "But the basic idea is that your brain will have a more robust response to everyday pleasures," she says, "whether it's your child smiling at you, or the taste of food or your enjoyment of looking at something beautiful — and that's the exact opposite effect of addiction."